Bolo101/Blockchain/ultimateLearning/zkFundamentals/notes.md

 - Structured Reference String : Structured data (can be a point on an elliptic curve)

-- Multi-Party Computation : Use of several parties to compute to get final secret
+- Multi-Party Computation : Use of several parties to compute to get final secret.
+The overall secret (τ) remains secure and unrecoverable as long as at least one participant acts honestly and destroys their secret contribution.

 - Powers of Tau : "Powers of Tau" refers to a specific type of trusted setup ceremony (and the resulting SRS) commonly used in SNARKs like Groth16 and PLONK.
 The SRS generated contains a series of elliptic curve points representing successive powers of the secret tau, such as G, τ·G, τ²·G, ..., τᵏ·G, where G is a generator point of an elliptic curve.